gladiator1410/VedanthPersonal/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a high school student at Plano West Senior High.

 ## Research Interests